monikastrah/431-2020/classes/class20/README.md

 ## Announcements

+1. I added a large, simplifying hint to [the end of Question 1 on Lab 06](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab06/lab06.md).
+Please take a look.
-1. Project B Instructions will be available by Thursday 2020-11-05.
+2. Project B Instructions will be available by Thursday 2020-11-05.
-2. Project A grades will be available by Thursday 2020-11-12.
+3. Project A grades will be available by Thursday 2020-11-12.

 ## What Should I Be Working On?